 CVE-2004-2536 Detail

-This CVE record has been updated after NVD enrichment efforts were completed.
-Enrichment data supplied by the NVD may require amendment due to these changes.
+This CVE record is not being prioritized for NVD enrichment efforts due to resource or other concerns.
 DescriptionThe exit_thread function (process.c) in Linux kernel 2.6 through 2.6.5 does not invalidate the per-TSS io_bitmap pointers if a process obtains IO access permissions from the ioperm function but does not drop those permissions when it exits, which allows other processes to access the per-TSS pointers, access restricted memory locations, and possibly gain privileges.
 Metrics

 NVD enrichment efforts reference publicly available information to associate